Mixolyde/mmolb-playoff-status/README.md

 Eventually will be published at https://mixolyde.net/mmolb-playoff-status/

 ## TODO
-* Test the github action for web code deployment
-* Fix peanut publish issues from github action
 * Find a github action for testing code
 * Peanut call with /url/ after domain
-* Pull data from new sources
 * Replace tiebreakers
 * Get all the the previous functionality working again
 * Figure out postseason calculations